nahuel-ianni/leetcode/README.md

 Within each folder, solutions are named according to the problem title or ID and include files in multiple programming languages where applicable.

 ### Languages
-Each problem folder includes one or more solution files, each named according to its respective programming language.
+Each problem folder includes one or more solution files.
 The table below lists the languages and corresponding file extensions used:

 Language | File extension